Differentiation: The Key Challenge For Professional Service Firms

 The field is crowded, noisy and confusing.
 Today hundreds of investment management firms with countless strategies and vehicles are battling it out for assets.
 Add to that the lack of distinction between firms, it’s nearly impossible for potential investors to see through and understand what a firm does and does better than its competitors.
 Net, it takes a lot to win and retain loyal clients.

+Key promises sound the same.
+Without doing the work to create meaningful differentiation, most firms push out promises that sound identical, creating a virtual sea of sameness.
 So, to get noticed in an over-crowded marketplace a firm must build a brand that means something and ultimately matters to its clients.
 To do this, the story it tells must be clear, differentiated and memorable.

 Investment Management Firms Face Unique and Formidable Challenges

 Simply put, investment management brands are different—from their products and services to their diverse audiences—and operate by a different set of brand rules.